Kryruin/TaskList_Yokogawa/README.md

 ## Usage

 1. Run the program.
-2. Use the menu to add, view, mark complete, or delete tasks
+2. Use the menu to add, view, mark complete, or delete tasks accordingly

 ## Testing
 1. Handles invalid menu input by rejecting non-numeric values and options that are not in the menu.
 2. Enforces DD-MM-YYYY date format and prevents due dates from being set before the current date.
 3. Validates task selection for deletion or completion by rejecting non-numeric input and indices outside the valid task range.

-## $ Unit testing
+## Unit testing
 - Add, complete, and validate tasks
 - Add, delete, and verify tasks in the list
 - Validate task due date format and constraints